GenericJam/genericjam.github.io/coding_tests.md

 ## Ring

 [Ring](https://github.com/GenericJam/Ring) was a live coding test the point of which still escapes me.
+It was online via coderpad.
 The task was to create a list as a ring.
 This is relatively simple to do in a language like C. You implement a linked list where the tail points back to the head.
 The BEAM _really_ doesn't want to do this.
 If I had remembered [digraph](https://erlang.org/doc/man/digraph.html) I should have used that.
 Without digraph the next best thing is to implement it on top of a map which also is a bit stupid.
 In order to isolate it and make it sort of self contained and 'built in' akin to what pointers are I put it in the process dictionary.
 It really stumped me for a while.
 I didn't finish within the hour.
 I had to finish it later.

 If I had to do this for real a) I wouldn't and b) I would use `ets` over the process dictionary.